-- Older Adult & Caregiver services to 317 older adults and caregivers
+- Care management and other direct services to 357 older adults and caregivers

-- Parent education and support services to 316 adults and 47 children
+- Parenting education and support services to 404 adults

-- Teen pregnancy prevention services in 16 schools, with 1,686 students
+- Teen pregnancy prevention services to 1,243 students

 - Education and enrichment services to more than 10,000 individuals.